cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 <summary>Think, then click!</summary>

 You might notice:
-* the function isn't tied to a class, like it would need to be in Java;
+* functions doesn't have to be methods in a class, like they would need to be in Java;
 * the function has type annotations on its parameters and return value, like methods in Java;
 * the function uses a strange `!==` operator;
 * ...

 </details>

 #### Unit Testing TypeScript